portalpayments/portalwallet/CODING_GUIDELINES.md

 ## Use `secretKey` do not use `privateKey`

-Solana uses `secretKey` and the terms is more indicative of it's value than `privateKey`.
+Solana uses `secretKey` and the terms is more indicative of it's importance than `privateKey`.

 # CSS Guidelines

 **Just use CSS grid**.
 There's no point bothering with margins, overflow, clear: both etc. Just use grid.

 **There's no need to use margins.** `div`s are configured tp display as grid by default in our CSS.
-If you want more space between items, increase the padding.
+If you want more space between items, increase the `pad`ding.